Solo Horse Trekking in Mongolia

-Have you been dreaming about riding solo across Mongolia?
-To make this dream come true there's a lot you need to know, and it can be hard to find others who've done it.
-We can teach you important things you need to know in a condensed time frame.
+Have you ever been dreaming about riding solo across Mongolia?
+To make this dream come true there’s a lot you need to know.
+At Stepperiders we will teach you everything you need to know in a condensed time frame.
 Get no-nonsense, down-to-earth planning and advice including:

-tack: saddles, bridles, etc. We will take you to Naraantuul Market and help you buy what you need.
+- tack: saddles, bridles, etc. We will take you to Naraantuul Market and help you buy what you need or you can directly rent the equipment from us.

 “I first made contact with Stepperiders nearly 3 months ago.
 I came to them with dozens of questions about how to do a solo horse trip through Mongolia.
 They were extremely informative and invited me to stay at Stepperiders while I became accustomed to Mongolia.
 After spending a week with Stepperiders, I felt very comfortable setting off on my own.
 I have been introduced to customs and ways of life I would have otherwise stumbled over throughout my trip.
 Thank you very much Stepperiders.”